Many people ask, how much does testing and tagging cost?

 The basic rule of thumb is that you will pay anything from $4 to $20 per item to have it properly tested and tagged.

-When it comes to how much does testing and tagging cost, it will depend on:
+When it comes to how much electrical testing and tagging services cost, it will depend on:

 - The item or items that need to be checked